 Growing up, I was inspired and influenced by strong women, such as Maya Angelou, Princess Diana, and Hillary Clinton.
 One of my favorite childhood pastimes was “playing Oprah,” where I would conduct live interviews with countless fascinating pretend guests.

 In my late teens, I set off on a new adventure, moving to the United States.
-Later on, I was offered a job at a legendary establishment, a home base for a Who’s Who of some of the greatest entertainers, covering every aspect of entertainment from stage and screen and everywhere in between.
+Later on, I was offered a job opportunity at the legendary FriarsClub, a home base for a Who’s Who of some of the greatest entertainers, covering every aspect of entertainment from stage and screen and everywhere in between.

-I instantly fell in love with it and the organization became my second home.
+I instantly fell in love with it and the Friars became my second home.
 I am grateful for the sense of belonging, as well as the learning experience that graced my time there.
-On any given day, I would be the first person to welcome notable figures to the organization, one such moment which I will forever hold in my heart was meeting one of my childhood inspirations – writer and activist, Maya Angelou – I cried!
+On any given day, I would be the first person to welcome notable figures to the Club, one such moment which I will forever hold in my heart was meeting one of my childhood inspirations – writer and activist, Maya Angelou – it was emotional.

-I am currently serving as a women’s rights advocate, volunteering for various causes, such as New York Cares, which focuses on assisting with social issues; CWOP, a child welfare project for children affected by the child protection system and various other causes.
+I volunteer for various causes, such as New York Cares, City Harvest, and various other programs which focus on assisting with social issues; I served as a visiting coach with CWOP, a child welfare project for children affected by the child protection system in New York City.

 I joined the NoMore.org campaign creating a collection of T-Shirts to end the silence, shame, and stigma of women facing sexual harassment in the workplace, sexual assault, and domestic violence.
 A percentage of the proceeds go to help support the work of the New York City Alliance Against Sexual Assault.

-I live in Manhattan with my partner and daughter and is always on the hunt for my next adventure.
+I live in Manhattan with my partner and daughter and I’m always on the hunt for my next adventure.